 UPDATE: Princess was adopted and return to the rescue - a completely different dog.
 After her return to the rescue- Princess has had a complete medical evaluation - and TIME to re-balance.
 Princess lost nearly 15 lbs and we now recognize the wonderful dog we knew.
 She did return with some behavior issues that are not caused by a medical issue, so we have decided to give Princess a permanent home here at PWD where she can live out her life with people that know how to manage her and that she trusts.
 Welcome home, Princess.

-Kelly, Dominic and Andrew Rende found a Heart Connection with Princess.
+Princess found a Heart Connection with Leslie Seinfeld

 .